-Hawthorn follows the graduated approach of assess, plan, do and review as outlined in the Code of Practice (2014).
-This approach is embedded in whole-school practice for all pupils and every teacher is responsible for 'adapting teaching to respond to the strengths and needs of all pupils' (Teachers' Standards 2012).
+Hawthorn follows the graduated approach of assess, plan, do and review which is embedded in whole-school practice for all pupils and every teacher is responsible for 'adapting teaching to respond to the strengths and needs of all pupils' (Teachers' Standards 2012).
 School assessment data, teacher judgements and, where appropriate, assessments from outside agencies are used to identify pupils who require additional and different provision.
-An individual education plan (IEP) outlined the SEN support offered and is updated regularly.
+An individual education plan (IEP) or year group provision map will outline the SEN support offered and is updated regularly.